Appearance & Reality > The Lord Jesus Christ > Strong and weak

-Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 123KB
+Other message formats : LISTEN 1hr33m | MP3 21.1MB | PDF 191KB

 MESSAGE: AR141

-The Truly Strong - True Strength and Power
+The Truly Strong and the Truly Weak

 Preached: 8 May 94 ▪ Edited: 26 Feb 06

-We noted that God wants His people to be truly strong because His kingdom does not consist in word but in power, and true strength and power is vital for effective Christian living.
-To be overcomers, we need to learn to be strong in the Lord.
-In this message, we will continue to consider what it means to be truly strong and some examples of those who are truly strong.
+We also noted that God wants His people to be truly strong as this is vital for effective Christian living.
+To be overcomers, we need to be strong in the Lord.

-Let us look at Paul's prayer for the Colossians:
+To be truly strong, one has to be strengthened by God’s power.
+Let us look at Paul’s prayer for the Colossians:

 Colossians 1:9-11